suzycc/heal-frozen-shoulder/index.md

 ### 2. Arm/shoulder strengthening
 Prior to my shoulder freezing, I had already been in the habit of doing regular barre workouts using the Peloton app.
 I continued doing these classes after I started hanging.
 The arms sections of these classes took no more than 5 minutes and I didn't use weights.
 Initially, I was barely able to do anything with my left arm, but I did what I could and I noticed that the more I hung, the more I could do.

-In additional to barre classes, I also did yoga classes using the Peloton app.
+In addition to barre classes, I also did yoga classes using the Peloton app.
 Again, there was a lot that I couldn't do initially, but I did what I could and it was only a matter of weeks before I could do nearly everything in the classes.

 ---
 ## My Tools